-- A White male driver was stopped for blockading traffic.
+- A White male driver was stopped after the deputy conducted a records check of the license plate and found no record.
+The driver produced a California identification card.
+A records check revealed that the driver's license was in a suspended status and that a warrant existed for the driver's arrest.
+The driver was arrested and issued a citation for driving with a suspended driver's license and no registration. - A Latino driver was stopped for driving with no license plate.
 The driver produced an Arizona identification card.
-A records check revealed that the driver's license was in a revoked status.
-The driver was arrested.
-The driver was issued a citation for blockading traffic. - A White male driver was stopped for driving with an expired registration.
-The driver produced an Arizona identification card.
-A records check revealed that the driver's license was in a suspended status and that there was a warrant for his arrest.
-The driver was arrested.
-The driver was issued a citation for driving with a suspended driver's license and no current registration. - A Latino driver was stopped for an excessive speeding violation.
-The driver produced a Mexican passport.
-The driver stated he had never obtained a driver's license.
-A records check confirmed that he had never obtained a driver's license and that a felony warrant existed for his arrest.
-The driver was arrested.
-The driver was issued a citation for excessive speeding and driving with no valid driver's license. - A White male driver was stopped for driving with an expired registration.
-The driver produced an Arizona driver's license.
+A records check revealed that the driver's license was in a suspended status and that warrants existed for the driver's arrest.
+The driver was arrested and issued a citation for driving with no license plate. - A Latina driver was stopped for failure to maintain a lane of traffic.
+She was in possession of an Arizona driver's license.
 A records check revealed that the driver's license was in a suspended status.
-The driver was issued a citation for driving with a suspended driver's license, no insurance, and no current registration. - A White male driver was stopped for driving with one headlight.
-The vehicle was occupied by a White female.
-The driver had no identification on his person.
-The driver's license was in a suspended status.
-The driver was issued a citation for driving with a suspended driver's license, no current registration, no insurance, and driving with one headlight. - A White male driver was stopped for speeding in a school zone violation.
+The driver was arrested for driving under the influence.
+The driver was issued a citation for failure to maintain a lane of traffic, a stop sign violation, no registration, driving with a suspended driver's license, driving with a suspended license plate, and driving under the influence. - A Latino driver was stopped for reckless driving.
+The driver did not have any identification on his person.
+A records check revealed that he did not have his driver's license.
+The driver was arrested and processed for driving under the influence. - A Black male driver was stopped for failing to yield as he drove onto the roadway from a parking lot.
+The vehicle was occupied by a White female passenger.
 The driver produced an Arizona identification card.
 A records check revealed that the driver's license was in a revoked status.
-The driver was issued a citation for speeding in a school zone and driving with a suspended driver's license. - A Latino driver was stopped for an excessive speeding violation.
-The driver had no identification on his person.
-A records check revealed that the driver's license was in a suspended status and that he had a warrant for his arrest.
-The driver was arrested, and he was issued a citation for driving with a suspended driver's license and no current registration. - A Black male driver was stopped for driving with an expired registration.
-The vehicle was occupied by two Black males, who were children.
-The driver had no identification on his person.
-A records check revealed that the driver's license was in a suspended status
+The driver was issued a citation for driving with a revoked driver's license. - A Latino driver was stopped for a speeding violation.
+The vehicle was occupied by two Latino passengers.
+The driver produced a California identification card.
+A records check revealed that the driver had never obtained a driver's license and that a warrant existed for his arrest.
+The driver was arrested and he was issued a citation for driving with no driver's license.